Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience: Structural Fitting

 We perform single-S\'ersic fitting of all selected primary targets and neighboring sources in each cutout using \texttt{pysersic}~\citep{Pasha_and_Miller.2023}, which is a Python-based Bayesian inference framework for structural fitting accelerated with \texttt{Jax} \citep{jax2018github}.
 Compared to traditional structural fitting tools such as \texttt{GALFIT} \citep{Peng.etal.2002,GALFIT} that rely on chi-square minimization, \texttt{pysersic} provides more robust uncertainties on the inferred structural parameters by estimating the posterior distribution of these parameters with Bayes' theorem.
 It has been demonstrated that there is no significant systematic difference between the best-fitting results obtained by these two methods \citep{Zhang.etal.2024}, though \texttt{GALFIT} tends to severely underestimate the associated uncertainties \citep{Haussler.etal.2007,van.der.Wel.2012,Cutler.etal.2022}.

 For each cutout, we subtract a flat sky background whose amplitude is fixed by the median value of the unmasked pixels.
 Each single-S\'ersic model has seven free parameters.
 The x and y centroid positions are in pixels and have Gaussian priors centered on the source positions reported in the photometric catalog, with a half-width of 0.5 pixels.
 For flux, we assume a truncated Gaussian prior that is centered on the flux reported in the photometric catalog, has a width ($\sigma$) taken to be half of the photometric catalog flux, and has a minimum floor of 0.
 For the half-light radius, we assume a log-uniform prior whose lower limit is always set to be 0.25 pixels.
 Meanwhile, its upper limit is set to be 40, 70, or 100 pixels, if the flux radius in pixels ($\rm R_{flux}$) reported in the photometric catalog falls in the following range: $[0,30)$, $\rm [30,60)$, or $\rm [60,\infty)$, respectively.
+We inflate the upper limits and associated $\rm R_{flux}$ ranges by a factor of two when fitting SW bands, where the pixel scale is a factor of two smaller than LW bands.
+The ceiling of 100 pixels (or 200 pixels in SW bands) is larger than the flux radii of almost all sources in UNCOVER/MegaScience, except for $\sim300$ sources.
+We visually inspected the model residuals of these sources.
+None of them are physically large sources with $R_{eff}$ greater than 100 pixels ($\rm 4''$), and their flux radii are typically significantly overestimated due to failure in deblending.
 The S\'ersic index, position angle, and ellipticity have uniform priors between $[0.65,8]$, $\rm [0,2\pi]$, or $\rm [0,0.9]$, respectively.
 The details of these prior choices are summarized in Table \ref{tab:priors}.